daklin2/university/README.md

 # university
-### My University Projects: SimpleFileCRUD based on Node.js
+### My University Project: SimpleFileCRUD based on Node.js

 1) For start need type in console "node index".

 2) Going through instructions in console..

-**Rules of typing:**
+**Rules of typing in program:**
 1) Only ENG Letters.
 2) No Numbers or anything etc.
-3) Space only between words.
+3) Between words only space.
-4) Delete don't working.
+4) "Delete" don't working.
-5) Arrows are don't working too.
+5) "Arrows" (which on the keyboard) are don't working too.
 6) constants.js - common settings file for project.

 **Started file for read/write - users.txt**